Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 waited a couple of years before he saw military action again.

-This time he was given a commission in the 2nd Imperial Light Horse and was back fighting in South Africa in 1901.
+and was back fighting in South Africa in 1901.

 This time he was old enough to fight under his real identity

-and served as a commissioned officer until the war ended the following year.
+until the war ended the following year.

-He stayed in the military.
+He stayed in the military,

-He kept fit between wars by running and playing sports,
+he kept fit between wars by running and playing sports,

 most notably polo, which he loved.